Dimitrios1982/trading-bot/README.md

 The main goal is to analyze markets and be able to create buy/sell signals based on price movement, fundamentals and news sentiment.

 # Installation Guide
-Requirements
+Requirements \
-Python 3.9 or higher
+Python 3.9 or higher \
-pip (Python package installer)
+Pip (Python package installer)

-Installation Steps
+Installation Steps \
 Clone the repository to your local machine

 Create and activate a virtual environment: